bgachara/bgachara.github.io/posts/databases.md

     - do not have to manage shread memory.
     - thread per worker does not mean that DBMS supports intra-query parallelism

+## Parallel Join Algorithms

+- Perform a join between two relations on multiple threads simultaneously to speed up operation.
+The two main approaches are Hash join and Sort-Merge Join.
+- `ref paper:`An experimental comparison of thirteen relational equi-joins in main memory.

+- Design goals (goals matter whether DBMS is using hardware-conscious or hardware-oblivious algorithms for joins)
+  - Minimize synchronization, avoid taking latches during execution.
+  - Minimize memory access cost, ensure that data is always local to worker thread, reuse data while it exists in CPU cache.

+- Improving cache behaviour
+  - Factors that affect cache misses in a DBMS, cache + TLB capacity, locality (temporal and spatial)
+  - Non-random access (Scan), clustering data to a cache line, execute more operations per cache line.
+  - Random Access (Lookups), partition data to fit in cache + TLB.

+- Hash join is one of the most important operators in a DBMS for OLAP workloads, but still not the dominant cost.
+- It is important that we speed up our DBMS's join algorithm by taking advantage of multiple cores, we want to keep all cores busy without becoming memory bound due to cache misses.

+- Hash Join
+  - Partition: Divide the tuples of R and S into disjoint subsets using a hash funcion on the join key.
+  - Build: Scan relation R and create a hash table on join key.
+  - Probe: For each tuple in S, look up its join key in hash table for R. If a match is found, output combined tuple.

+- Partition Phase
+  - Split the input relations into partitioned buffers by hashing the tuples' join key(s).
+Divide the inner/outer relations and redistribute among the CPU cores.
+Ideally the cost of partitioning is less that the cost of cache misses during build phase.
+  - Explicitly partitioning the input relations before a join operator is sometimes called Grace Hash Join.

+- Approaches
+  - Non-blocking partitioning: Only scan the input relation once.
+Produce output incrementally and let other threads build hash table at the same time.
+    - Shared partitions: Single global set of partitions that all threads update.
+Must use a latch to synchronize threads.
+    - Private partitions: Each thread has its own set of partitions, must consolidate them after all threads finish.

+  - Blocking Partitioning (Radix): Scan the input relation multiple times to generate the partitions, only materialize results all at once.
+Sometimes called Radix Hash Join.
+    - Step 1: Scan R and compute a histogram of the # of tuples per hash key for the radix at some offset.
+    - Step 2: Use this histogram to determine per-thread output offsets by computing the prefix sum.
+    - Step 3: Scan R again and partition them according to the hash key.
+    - The Radix of a key is the value of an integer at a position (using its base), efficient to compute with bitshifting + multiplication.
+Compute radix for each key and populate histogram of counts per radix.
+    - The prefix sum of a sequence of numbers is a second sequence of numbers that is a running total of the input sequence.

+  - Optimizations
+    - Software Write Combine Buffers: Each worker maintains local output buffer to stage writes, when buffer full, write changes to global partition.
+Similar to private partitions but without a separate write phase at the end.
+    - Non-temporal streaming writes: Workers write data to global partition memory using streaming instructions to bypass CPU caches.
+    - `ref paper:` On the surprising difficulty of simple things: the case of radix partitioning.

+- Build Phase
+  - The threads are then to scan either the tuples or partitions of R. For each tuple, hash the join key attribute(s) for that tuple and add it to the appropriate bucket in the hash table, buckets should be a few cache lines in size.

+- Hash tables design decisions
+  - Hash function: How to map a large key space into a smaller domain and the trade-off between being fast vs collision rate.
+    - Do not want use a crypto hash functions for our join algorithm, need one that is fast and has a low collision rate.
+SMhasher site for reference.
+  - Hashing scheme: How to handle collisions after hashing and trade-off between allocating a large hash table vs additional instructions to find/insert keys.

+- Hash Table contents
+  - Tuple Data vs Pointers/Offsets to data: Whether to store the tuple directly inside of the hash table, storing tuples inside of the table not possible in open-addressing if there is variable length data.
+  - Join Keys vs Hashes: Whether to store the original join keys in the hash table or the computed hashed key (can store both).

+- Probe Phase
+  - For each tuple in S, hash its join key and check to see whether there is a match for each tuple in corresponding bucket in the hash table constructed for R. If inputs were partitioned then assign each thread a unique partition otherwise synchronize their access to the cursor on S.
+  - Sideways information passing via the use of a bloom filter.

 ### Inter vs Intra Query Parallelism

 - Inter-Query